mapbox/node-pre-gyp/README.md

  - `build` - the sevmer `build` value.
 For example it would be `this.that` if your package.json `version` was `v1.0.0+this.that`
  - `prerelease` - the semver `prerelease` value.
 For example it would be `alpha.beta` if your package.json `version` was `v1.0.0-alpha.beta`

+`--distinguish_linux` is used for situations in which the specific distribution of linux is used in the build.
+One example is when the package contains a different library for alpine than for other linux distributions.
+There are three states for `--distinguish_linux`:
+- not specified, the value of `linux_name` is always `'linux'`.
+- `--distinguish_linux` with no argument, `linux_name` is set to the value of the `id` property in `/etc/os-release` (or os-specific variant of the file).
+- `--distinguish_linux=alpine` (followed by a comma-separated list of one or more linux distributions), `linux_name` is set to the value of the `id` property only if the `id` is in the list.
+If `id` is not in the list `linux_name` is `'linux'`.

 The options are visible in the code at <https://github.com/mapbox/node-pre-gyp/blob/612b7bca2604508d881e1187614870ba19a7f0c5/lib/util/versioning.js#L114-L127>